 Compound is developing an advanced price feed, the Open Oracle System, to create a transparent, decentralized, resilient, and tamper-proof price feed.

 How can I view my balance, without trusting the interface?

 Sometimes, a balance appears as 0 (typically due to an issue with MetaMask or Infura).
 Relax — this is common.

-0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2 for WETH).
-Click Query, and your cToken balance (with 8 decimals) will be shown.
+13. balanceOf.
+Enter your address, click Query, and your cToken balance (with 8 decimals) will be shown.